 Hand washing: Students and staff are recommended to exercise hand hygiene (handwashing or sanitizing) upon arrival to school, before eating, and before dismissal.
 Handwashing with soap and water for at least 20 seconds is the best practice.
 However, hand sanitizer containing at least 60% alcohol should be substituted when handwashing is not available.

-Respiratory etiquette: The COVID-19 virus spreads from person to person in droplets produced by coughs and sneezes.
+Respiratory etiquette: Viruses can spread from person to person in droplets produced by coughs and sneezes.
 Therefore, it is important that students and staff cover their mouths or noses with a tissue when coughing or sneezing and dispose of the tissue appropriately.
 If no tissue is available, using the inside of the elbow (or shirtsleeve) to cover the mouth or nose is preferable to using the hands.
 Always perform hand hygiene after sneezing, coughing, and handling dirty tissues or other soiled material.

 Ventilation